mrazekales/arch-conf/README.md

 # myArch Setup
-This repository provides scripts for installing base Arch Linux system, Desktop Environment and some configurations for Xiaomi Notebook Pro
+This repository provides scripts for installing base Arch Linux system, Desktop Environment and some configurations for Xiaomi Notebook Pro.

+** Use at your own risk. **

 **Scripts:**
 * arch_installer - basic Arch system installer